If you are seeking experienced attorneys in Nevada or Utah call us today for a FREE Consultation!

 The lowest standard of proof is known as the ‘preponderance of evidence.’
 The preponderance of evidence standard comes into play when the plaintiff satisfies the burden of proof by offering evidence that demonstrates their claims have a greater than 50% chance to be true.
 In other words, if a claim can be demonstrated to be more likely to be true than not true, the burden of proof is met.
 The preponderance of evidence standard applies primarily to civil law cases.

 For example, if Linda sues Tom due to injuries she sustained in a car crash, Linda must convince the courts that it is more probable than not that Tom caused the crash resulting in her injuries.
-She can do this by offering up testimonials, tapes, or any other evidence showing it is more likely to be true that Tom caused these damages.
+She can accomplish this by working with a car accident attorney by offering up testimonials, tapes, or any other evidence showing it is more likely to be true that Tom caused these damages.